 Launch your watercraft or ATV!

-You haven't seen Madison until you've seen it from a lake.
-As a city built on an isthmus, Madison is surrounded by over 15,000 acres of sparkling lakes.
-A daily or annual Lake Access Permit is required year-round for launching a motorboat, sailboat, iceboat, canoe, kayak, or ATV from a designated lake access parking lot (see below).
-Piers are in place early-mid spring through fall.
+Surrounded by over 15,000 acres of lakes, accessing the water is easy in Madison and surrounding communities with your Lake Access Permit.
+A daily or annual Lake Access Permit is required year-round for launching a motorboat, sailboat, iceboat, canoe, kayak, or ATV from a designated lake access parking lots (see locations below).
+Piers are in place early/mid-spring through fall.

 LAKE ACCESS PERMIT (Ordinance 8.215):